 Anyway, as most of you know, I did write a full-length book in the end, and apparently it wasn’t too bad, because it got published (I still get all giddy when I realize that).
 And this year, I doubled down on my efforts to finish my second book (it’s…going).
 But in recent years, as I’ve worked on yet another full-length book, I’ve also been trying to relearn how to write short-form pieces, to get my writing out there and diversify my skills – I published two pieces on A Practical Wedding, but that’s where the submission success ends, for now.

 In fairness, I haven’t submitted much, mostly because I haven’t managed to finish very many essays to a good enough standard.
-But there have been a couple, such as this rejected submission to the NYT Modern Love column – rereading (and updating) it a year later, I can see how it’s not right for that column, but I still think it’s worth something, and I hate to see it languish in a folder on my laptop.
+But there have been a couple, including a recent rejected submission to the NYT Modern Love column – rereading (and updating) it a year later, I can see how it’s not right for that column, but I still think it’s worth something, and I hate to see it languish in a folder on my laptop.

-This is all to say that from now on, when I finish an essay or short story and submit it to a few places and it doesn’t get picked up, rather than let that short piece die in obscurity I’ll add it to my collection of Writing Things here on the site!
+This is all to say that from now on, when I finish an essay or short story and submit it to a few places and it doesn’t get picked up, rather than let that short piece die in obscurity I’ll add it to my Medium page!
 I hope you enjoy them.

 NOTE: I updated this page on 8/3/2021 to reflect the changes in the way I’m structuring my website and sharing my writing.